Eligibility for research council awards differs for UK, EU and international students.

 They provide the following package of financial support:

-- full payment of their tuition fees at the home/EU rate
+- full UK/EU tuition fees

-- access to extensive research support funding
+- Extensive research support funding is also offered

 How to apply